teancom/codex/aws.md

 ![proto-BOSH][bastion_2]

-First, you're going to need a place on the bastion host to store your deployments:
+#### Generate BOSH Deploy

+When using [the Genesis framework][genesis_home] to manage our deploys across environments, a folder to manage each of the software we'll deploy needs to be created.

+First setup a `deploy` folder in your user's home directory.

 ```
-$ mkdir -p ~/ops
+$ mkdir -p ~/deploy
-$ cd ~/ops
+$ cd ~/deploy
 ```

-Genesis has a template for BOSH deployments (including support for the proto-BOSH), so let's use that.
+Genesis has a template for BOSH deployments (including support for the _proto-BOSH_), so let's use that by passing `bosh` into the `--template` flag.

 ```
 $ genesis new deployment --template bosh
 $ cd bosh-deployments
 ```

-Next, we'll create a site and an environment from which to deploy our proto-BOSH.
+Next, we'll create a site and an environment from which to deploy our _proto-BOSH_.
 The BOSH template comes with some site templates to help you get started quickly, including:

 - `aws` for Amazon Web Services VPC deployments
 - `vsphere` for VMWare ESXi virtualization clusters
 - `openstack` for OpenStack tenant deployments

-We're going to use `aws`:
+Since this guide is AWS, we will use the `--template aws` AWS template and give it a name of `infra`.

 ```
-$ genesis new site --template aws aws
+$ genesis new site --template aws infra
-Created site aws (from template aws):
+Created site infra (from template aws):
-~/ops/docs/bosh-deployments/aws
+~/deploy/docs/bosh-deployments/aws
 ├── README
 └── site
     ├── README